awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/VolumeStateDiagram-diagram.png)

 **Note**
-The volume status of PASS THROUGH is depicted as yellow in this diagram and does not match the color of this status icon in the **Status** box of the AWS Storage Gateway console\.
+The volume status of PASS THROUGH appears as yellow in this diagram\.
+However, this doesn't match the color of this status icon in the **Status** box of the Storage Gateway console\.